An uncertainty relation in the case of four observables: Abstract

 \section{Abstract}

 Uncertainty is a fundamental and important concept in quantum mechanics.
-Recent works have revealed both the product and sum forms of uncertainty constants for three observables.
-Such a result is intimately to the properties of Pauli operators.
-In this work, using the technique in matrix theory, we give an alternative proof for the case of three observables, and generalize the result to the case of four measurements.
-Comparing with the original proof, such a derivation is simplified.
-Moreover, the discussions can deal with the summation form of uncertainty relation for two, three and four observables in a unified way.
+In this work, using the technique in matrix theory, we propose an uncertainty relation of four observables and show that the uncertainty constant is tight.
+It is argued that this method can deal with the several known uncertainty relations for two, three and four observables in a unified way.
+The result is also compared with other uncertainty relations of four observables.